pyamsoft/pstate-frequency/README.md

 frequency should be run, not make strict rules.

-##### x86_energy_perf_policy

-Additional control may be achieved through the use of the
-x86_energy_perf_policy or equivalent binaries.
-Setting the
-x86_energy_perf_policy to the 'normal' mode can help pstate-frequency
-maintain stricter control of CPU frequencies, and this can sometimes
-help in keeping frequencies under control after system suspend and resume.
-There is a systemd unit included with pstate-frequency by default called
-x86_energy_perf_policy-sleep.service which will set the policy to normal
-upon system suspend/resume.

 ### Additional Notes

 If you are attempting to use the udev rule but pstate-frequency fails to